awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.quickstart.md

 1. Open the Elastic Beanstalk console using this preconfigured link: [console\.aws\.amazon\.com/elasticbeanstalk/home\#/newApplication?applicationName=tutorials&environmentType=LoadBalanced](https://console.aws.amazon.com/elasticbeanstalk/home#/newApplication?applicationName=tutorials&environmentType=LoadBalanced)

-1. For **Platform**, choose the platform that matches the language used by your application\.
+1. Choose the **Platform** that matches the language used by your application\.

 1. For **Application code**, choose **Sample application**\.

 1. Choose **Review and launch**\.

 1. Review the available options\.
-When you're satisfied with them, choose **Create app**\.
+Choose the available option you want to use, and when you're ready, choose **Create app**\.

 When the environment is up and running, add an Amazon RDS database instance that the application uses to store data\.
 For **DB engine**, choose **sqlserver\-ex**\.